-There has been a renewed wave of interest in autism when the spotlight was shone on TV presenter and model Melanie Sykes and TV personality and National Autistic Society ambassador Christine McGuiness, who both recently revealed that they had, in their adult years, been diagnosed with autism.
+There has been a renewed wave of interest in autism when the spotlight was shone on TV presenter and model Melanie Sykes and TV personality and National Autistic Society ambassador Christine McGuiness, who both recently revealed that they had, in their adult years, been diagnosed as autistic.

 Their diagnoses shattered and challenged many of the beliefs that society held about autism, who it affects and how.
 Neither Melanie Sykes, nor Christine McGuiness, fit the stereotypes surrounding autism.
 They are seemingly confident – they are TV personalities after all – articulate, expressive, compassionate, empathetic, personable and even funny – everything we have been taught that autism isn’t.
 But was society wrong about autism all along?
 The simple answer is yes.